thomascrha/BatteryMonitor/README.md

 # About:

-BatteryMonitor is(will) be the swiss army knife of battery tasks for GameBoyZero.
+BatteryMonitor is be the swiss army knife of battery tasks for GameBoyZero.

 Firstly Thank You to @HoolyHoo and @Camble - without there inspiration and code I would be nowhere.
 Please Check out there Repo's